tomviner/django-plugin-django-debug-toolbar/README.md

 But you still need to:

 - [#2.
 Check for Prerequisites](https://django-debug-toolbar.readthedocs.io/en/latest/installation.html#check-for-prerequisites)
-    - like settings for static files and templates
+    - like settings for templates
 - [#6.
 Configure Internal IPs](https://django-debug-toolbar.readthedocs.io/en/latest/installation.html#configure-internal-ips)
     - if you require IPs other than `127.0.0.1`, set them in `INTERNAL_IPS` in your settings
 - [#7.
 Disable the toolbar when running tests (optional)](https://django-debug-toolbar.readthedocs.io/en/latest/installation.html#disable-the-toolbar-when-running-tests-optional)